CtrlK

 Distinctiveness Conflict Risk

-The focus on 'autonomous AI agents' provides some distinctiveness, but terms like 'tool use' and 'planning strategies' are broad enough to overlap with general coding skills, LLM integration skills, or architecture skills.
+The focus on 'autonomous AI agents' provides some distinctiveness, but terms like 'tool use' and 'planning strategies' are broad enough to overlap with general coding skills, LLM integration skills, or architecture design skills.

 2 / 3